-Nano-Free is a trademark of Texas Instruments.
+SmartGain, Nano-Free are trademarks of Texas Instruments.

 All other trademarks are the property of their respective owners.

 These devices have limited built-in ESD protection.
 The leads should be shorted together or the device placed in conductive foam during storage or handling to prevent electrostatic damage to the MOS gates.